eunaoeh/datascience/README.md

+# Data Science

 ## project_apriori
   * Using given input.txt, find all association rules by using Apriori Algorithm
   * Check apriori_wiki.pdf for detail

 ## project_clustering_DBSCAN
 * Using given dataset in data folder(ex. input1.txt), cluster the given data by using DBSCAN